 If you can't stop shoplifting or stealing, seek medical advice.
 Many people who may have kleptomania don't want to seek treatment because they're afraid they'll be arrested or jailed.
-However, a mental health professional typically doesn't report your thefts to authorities.
+However, a mental health provider usually doesn't report your thefts to authorities.

-Some people seek medical help because they're afraid they'll get caught and have legal consequences.
+Some people seek medical help because they're afraid they'll get caught and have legal problems.
 Or they've already been arrested, and they're legally required to seek treatment.

 If a loved one has kleptomania

-If you suspect a close friend or family member may have kleptomania, gently raise your concerns with your loved one.
-Keep in mind that kleptomania is a mental health condition, not a character flaw, so approach your loved one without blame or accusation.
+If you suspect a close friend or family member may have kleptomania, gently raise your concerns with that person.
+Keep in mind that kleptomania is a mental health disorder, not a character flaw, so approach the person without judgment or blame.

 It may be helpful to emphasize these points:

-- You're concerned because you care about your loved one's health and well-being.
+- You're concerned because you care about the person's health and well-being.